Frequently Asked Questions

 What is Field Training, and how often must I attend it?

-Field Training (FT) is a three-week summer encampment which you must attend during the summer between your sophomore and junior years.
+Field Training (FT) is a two-week summer encampment which you must attend during the summer between your sophomore and junior years.
 It is conducted at Maxwell Air Force base in Alabama.
 It is an intensive training period where you receive additional leadership training, attend numerous career orientations, and learn firsthand what life on an Air Force base is really like.
 We pay all your transportation costs and provide you with all necessary uniform items.
 You are only required to complete FT once while in the AFROTC program.

 Are there specific dorms for AFROTC cadets?